Arthur Fulcher: Cricket

 A successful batsman for clubs such as Sevenoaks Vine, The Mote, Tunbridge Well, I Zingari, and Band of Brothers, Fulcher made seven first-class appearances for Kent between 1878 and 1887.
-He had played for MCC from 1876, and made his first-class debut for the county side against Nottinghamshire at Town Malling in June 1878.
+He had played for Marylebone Cricket Club (MCC) from 1876, and made his first-class debut for the county against Nottinghamshire at Town Malling in June 1878.
 He made two further top-level appearances during the season, both against Hampshire, scoring 44 not out at Tunbridge Wells, an innings that remained his highest first-class score throughout his career.

 Fulcher did not play for Kent again until the mid-1880s.
 In good batting form at club level, he made a number of high scores during the 1880s, including 224 for The Mote against the Royal West Kent Regiment in 1886.
 He played once for the county against Derbyshire at The Note later in the season, before making his final three first-class appearances during 1887.
 He scored a total of 156 first-class runs and continued to play for The Mote into the 1890s.